Clever-ISA/Clever-ISA/specs/Vector.md

 A new class of operand, modifying the Register operand structure is defined for use in vectorized instructions.
 The structure of vector register operands is the following `[001 y ssss rrrrrrrr]`

-Where: `y` and `x` are reserved for future use, `ssss` is the extended size control value=`log2(size)`, and `1rrrrr` is the vector register number discarding the least significant bit.
+Where: `y` is reserved for future use, `ssss` is the extended size control value=`log2(size)`, and `1rrrrr` is the vector register number discarding the least significant bit.
-Vector Register Operands address pairs of vector registers, according to `rrrrrrrr`: For example, rrrrrrrr=00000 accesses `v0l` and `v0h`.
+Vector Register Operands address pairs of vector registers, according to `rrrrrrrr`: For example, rrrrrrrr=0 accesses `v0l` and `v0h` (together called `v0`).
 Non vector registers may not be address using this operand type, and the least significant bit shall be set to `0`

 `ssss` may be at most `4`, though future extensions may permit values greater than 4.